-The Accountant is the Ben Affleck Batman performance that should have been.
-Even if, like BvS, it’s also dragged down by a convoluted script.
+The Accountant is the Ben Affleck Batman performance that “should have been.”
+Although, as like BvS, it’s also dragged down by a convoluted script.

-The short of it, I got bored with The Accountant before it was a third through.
-The story started off intriguing enough.
-A suit-wearing hunk who crunches numbers for the underworld, is autistic and also shoots like Deadshot.
-Quickly, however, the plot swirls into a mess of lame cliques that you could predict a mile away.
-It was as if the scriptwriters were unsure what makes for a good story in this genre, so they dumped in every anti-hero stereotype they could think of.
+I got bored with The Accountant before it was a third through.
+It started off intriguing enough.
+A suit-wearing hunk who crunches numbers for the underworld.
+Is also autistic and shoots like Deadshot.
+Quickly, however, the plot swirls into a mess of lame cliques you could predict from a mile away, while also leaving you to wonder every other minute whether what exactly the focus of the tale is.
+(Is it the possibly abusive military dad backstory, murderous sibling rivalry, or what?)
+It’s as if the scriptwriters were unsure what makes for a good story in this genre, so they dumped in every anti-hero stereotype they could think of.
 The result.
 Messy.
 So very messy and confusing.
 Anti-climactic at every turn too.

 Check out my other snappy movie reviews!